Want to beat climate change today? Modernize power plants, digitalize buildings, by law.

 While climate change is right at our doorstep, threatening to wreak havoc, radical global action that could make a difference is still missing.
 Population growth and carbon emissions remain unabated.
 Cities are expanding at an alarming rate, adding 50 million people per year.
 By 2050, almost 70 percent of the world population is expected to live in cities, up from 55 percent at present.

 What is the answer then?
 It seems like an insurmountable challenge.
 But with available technology, you can make decisions today that will positively impact your future and that of generations to come.
-Knowing what we know about cities today, their impact on the environment, the huge amount of energy buildings and city infrastructure consume, and their carbon footprint, I believe we need to start there.
+Knowing what we know about cities today, their impact on the environment, the huge amount of energy buildings and city infrastructure consume, and their carbon footprint, I believe we need to start our journey to carbon neutrality there .
 And I’m going to focus on energy.

 Buildings consume more energy than industry or mobility.
 We eat, sleep, work, shop, and spend most of our leisure time in buildings.
 Whether they’re skyscrapers or single-unit homes, buildings collectively have an undeniable impact on the environment around us.
 Consider this: buildings consume more than 40 percent of all energy generated globally.
 Now, imagine using smart, energy efficient building technologies that can reduce energy consumption by 30 to 40 percent.